 A joined handwriting script is taught from early in Key Stage One and the link between good handwriting and success in spelling is underlined at all times.
 Creative language is encouraged through story writing, poetry and drama and opportunities given for performing in front of an audience through school plays and assemblies.

-Reading is taught initially by using phonics (sounds), we use a variety of established schemes including Letters and Sounds and Jolly Phonics.
+Reading is taught initially by using phonics (sounds), we use the Twinkl Phonics program.
 We aim to help our children become enthusiastic and critical readers of stories, information texts, poetry and drama through exploring a rich variety of fiction and non-fiction texts.
 This links directly with our topic work and provides opportunities for children to learn from history or geography through their literacy education.

 There is also a great emphasis on reading skills throughout the school; we consider reading to be the key to unlock so much knowledge and independence.